A Weekend in Canterbury & Whitstable – Tips from a Local

 punting in westgate gardens on a weekend in Canterbury and Whitstable

-Canterbury is one of the most famous historic cities in England, largely due to it’s legendary UNESCO listed cathedral.
-But there’s much more to this historic town than the cathedral, and it’s one of the best places to visit in the UK.
+Canterbury is one of the most famous historic places in the UK, largely due to it’s legendary UNESCO listed cathedral which makes it a popular day trip from London – but there’s much more to explore!

-As much as Canterbury is a pretty town steeped in history, it’s also a vibrant university town packed with interesting independent shops and restaurants.
+Whilst Canterbury is a small and pretty city steeped in history, it’s also a vibrant university city packed with interesting independent shops and restaurants with plenty of interesting and quirky things to discover.

-Combine exploring this storied city with the nearby quaint seaside town of Whitstable, famous for its oysters, for a wonderful weekend or short break within easy reach of London.
+And less than 10 miles away you’ll find the quaint seaside town of Whitstable, famous for its oysters.
+I recommend spending 2 days in Canterbury and Whitstable and combining the two places for a wonderful weekend or short break within easy reach of London.

 View of the cathedral from Butchery Lane from a weekend in Canterbury and Whitstable